Artificial Intelligence in Health Care

 Application details

-Coding experience is not required; the program is open to all high school students with interests in health care, AI policy, or computer science.
+The program is open to all high school students with interests in health care, AI policy, or computer science.
+Although coding skills are not required, they can be helpful before the program, as we will teach students how to develop machine learning models.

 Applications will be accepted on a first-come, first-served basis, so we recommend you apply early!